 Use the Online Services Portal to access Canvas and Office 365

-The ASL can assist students to develop learning and study strategies, help students manage their time, and offer tutoring and offer tutoring and supplemental instruction.
+The ASL can assist students to develop learning and study strategies, help students manage their time, and offer tutoring and supplemental instruction.

 The office of Disability Support offers a range of service to both support and accommodate students with disabilities to succeed in their academic program.

 Advising is a collaborative partnership between the student and the campus community that engages and supports the student.

 SCC offers specialty support such as Developmental Education, Supplemental Instruction and Open Labs.